 La Medusa 73

-Located in the Ninot Market, this market cuisine stall has been the most named among our readers for its croquettes.
-That’s why it occupies the first place on the list.
-At La Medusa 73, specialists in seafood, they make them with hake, cuttlefish in its own ink, shrimp. etc.
+Located in the Ninot Market, this market food stall has been the most mentioned among our readers for its croquettes.
+That’s why it ranks first on the list.
+At La Medusa 73, specialists in seafood, they make croquettes with hake, cuttlefish in its ink, shrimp, etc.

 Catacroquet

-Another one of the most referenced by our readers.
-They have two places.
-One in Poblenou, which they define as “hip-hop, croquettes, tapas, sun, laughter“, and another in the Born, to which they apply the concepts “fish market, croquettes, oysters, bubbles, jazz, love”.
-Two very different atmospheres where croquettes are never missing.
+Another of our readers’ favorites.
+They have two locations.
+One in Poblenou, which they describe as “hip-hop, croquettes, roguish tapas, sun, laughter,” and another in El Born, which they describe as “fish market, croquettes, oysters, bubbles, jazz, love.”
+Two very different atmospheres where croquettes are always on the menu.

 📍C/Almogàvers, 211 | C/Pescateria, 6